manas-maheshwari/jwt-auth-system/README.md

-Sure!
-Here's a sample README for your project:

----

 # JWT Authentication System

 This project is a basic JWT-based authentication system built using the **Go** programming language and **Gin** web framework.
 It includes endpoints for user registration and login, secured routes that require authentication, and token validation using **JSON Web Tokens (JWT)**.